juliamitchelmore/26marathons/_posts/2016-09-18-sydney-marathon.markdown

 ![My naked wrist without a Garmin watch](images/sydney-naked-wrist.jpg){: .center-padded}
 *My naked wrist without a Garmin watch*

 The start of the race sees you running over the Sydney Harbour Bridge - an incredible experience in itself which I live-video’d for Advent Running, my running group in London.
-The updated, ‘flatter and faster’ course then takes you through the city centre via Hyde Park and Oxford Street out to run in squiggles around Centennial Park before coming back  through Hyde Park again and running along the foreshore of the Harbour out to the Pyrmont Wharves before turning back through Darling Harbour and around to the Sydney Opera House.
+The updated ‘flatter and faster’ course then takes you through the city centre via Hyde Park and Oxford Street out to run in squiggles around Centennial Park before coming back  through Hyde Park again and running along the foreshore of the Harbour out to the Pyrmont Wharves before turning back through Darling Harbour and around to the Sydney Opera House.
 It gives you a great overview of the city, even if it does often do some weird out-and-back loops just to add some more distance.

 ![Me at the start of the Sydney Marathon](images/sydney-start-line.jpg){: .center-half}
 *At the start line of the Sydney Marathon, feeling ready to run!*